 A bartender is an individual who formulates and serves alcoholic or soft drink beverages behind the bar, usually in a licensed environment.
 They are responsible for making drinks for clients at the bar and servers waiting on customers dining in the restaurant.

-When choosing a relaxation and rendezvous spot to cool off and unwind after a hard and long day at work, or finding a serene and comfortable spot to have informal discussions over a bottle of drinks, the choice place is in a bar.
-The focal point of contact on a visit to the bar, who is capable of making or marring such visits is the bartender.
+When choosing a relaxation and rendezvous spot to cool off and unwind after a hard and long day at work or finding a serene and comfortable area to have informal discussions over a bottle of drinks, the choice place is a bar.
+The bartender is the focal point of contact on a visit to the bar, and is capable of making or marring such visits.

 Who Is A Bartender?

-Managing a bar is a herculean task and requires a lot of hard work and many dedicated employees.
-Amongst these employees, the bartender and the role stand out and is the most important.
-A bar or any type of business strives on patronage and having the right person as a bartender makes everything click, and make such bars the choice bars and in the process guarantee profitability.
+Managing a bar is arduous and requires hard work and many dedicated employees.
+Amongst these employees, the bartender and the role stand out and are the most important.
+A bar or any business strives for patronage.

 Bartender Job Description Template